crownstone/bluenet/docs/BUILD_SYSTEM.md

 directly by `add_subdirectory`.
 This means that all cross-compilation information is directly available to it.
 It also means that the bootloader is build together with the firmware.

-# Similar named header files
+# Similarly named header files

 Both the firmware as well as the bootloader use an `sdk_config.h` file.
 They are located in different directories.
 Due to the fact that the bootloader is linked through `add_subdirectory` it inherits all the same include directories.